 Rhode Island, One of the Original 13 Colonies

 The Colony of Rhode Island and Providence Plantations was an English colony in North America that became one of the 13 Original Colonies that voted to declare independence from Great Britain on July 2, 1776.
-On May 4, 1776, the Rhode Island Assembly voted to break ties with Great Britain and became the first independent state in North America.
+It played an important role in the American Revolution.
+In fact, it was the first colony to separate from Great Britain.
+On May 4, 1776, the Rhode Island Assembly voted to break ties with Britain and became the first independent state in North America.
 Two months later, the Rhode Island delegates to the Second Continental Congress voted to support the Lee Resolution, which confirmed the independence of all 13 American Colonies from Great Britain.

 This illustration depicts Roger Williams returning to Rhode Island in 1644 with the Patent granted to him by Parliament.
 Image Source: Wikipedia.